jmjeong/anonymize/README.md

 A service for posting anonymous messages to Slack Channel.
 Inspired by [Annona](https://github.com/rounds/annona).

 If you are in public channel, `anonymize` posts messages to that channel.
-If you are in private channel, `anonymize` posts messages to config.public_channel.
+If you are in private channel, `anonymize` posts messages to `config.public_channel`.

 ## Install